AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 #### Error handling and troubleshooting

-The response provides a standard HTTP status code to indicate success (2xx), failure (4xx), or some other condition (5xx), and an error message to guide the next steps.
+The response provides a standard HTTP status code to indicate success (2xx), failure (4xx), or some other condition (5xx); as well as an error message to guide the next steps.

 Read more in [HTTP status codes in AODocs APIs](/docs/aodocs-staging.altirnao.com/1/c/Guides/60-Best%20practices/10-HTTP%20status%20codes%20and%20error%20scenarios) to determine the type of issue and how to resolve it.